Key takeaways:

 Let’s take a closer look at nine possible Reclast side effects and how to manage them.

-You may experience flu-like symptoms, such as a fever, muscle aches, and chills, after receiving Reclast.
-These symptoms usually appear within 3 days of your infusion.
+Flu-like symptoms usually appear within 3 days of your infusion.
 They should go away on their own within a few days.
-But sometimes it may take a week or two before you start feeling better.
+But it may take a week or two before you start feeling better.
+Flu-like side effects should be less of an issue with each dose of Reclast you receive.

-Reclast can cause nausea, and in some cases you may also lose your appetite.
-Generally, nausea will go away on its own.
-Until it does, try eating smaller meals throughout the day.
+Generally, stomach-related side effects will go away on their own.
+Until they do, try eating smaller meals throughout the day.
+And avoid spicy and fried foods, since they can make things worse.
 Do your best to stay hydrated too, since this helps protect your kidneys.

 Reclast helps your bones hold on to calcium.
 So calcium levels in your blood may drop after the infusion.
 In rare cases, they could drop too low.
 This can cause symptoms such as muscle spasms, numbness, or even seizures if left untreated.